 |---|---|---|

-Self-assessment: "I learn better when I create visual diagrams than when I just read text" | Awareness of your own cognitive processes, strategies, and learning preferences—includes knowing what strategies work for you and when to apply them. | |
+Self-assessment: "I learn better when I create visual diagrams than when I just read text" | Awareness of your own cognitive processes, strategies, and learning preferences — encompasses declarative, procedural, and conditional knowledge. | |

-Check understanding mid-chapter: "Do I actually understand this concept or am I just reading words?" | Active control of learning through planning, monitoring, and evaluating your own comprehension and strategy effectiveness. | |
+Check understanding mid-chapter: "Do I actually understand this concept or am I just reading words?" | Active control of learning through planning, monitoring, and evaluating — the executive management layer that directs cognitive resources. |